ess-dmsc/NeXus-Streamer/README.md

 ```
 By default the streamer publishes some test data using the instrument name TEST.
 The Kafka broker is accessible at `localhost:9092`.

+Pre-built containers are available at [Docker Hub](https://hub.docker.com/r/screamingudder/nexus-streamer/) tagged by the last commit on master at the time of building.

 ## Dependencies

 Dependencies are managed by [Conan](https://conan.io/).
 Conan can be installed using pip and CMake handles running Conan.